-We still have a narrow window to avoid climate catastrophe—but it’s rapidly closing
+The very narrow window to avoid climate catastrophe is rapidly closing, IPCC says

 The report has more bad news: There’s a good chance the world may break through the 1.5 degree Celsius threshold of warming within the next decade.
 That’s roughly a decade earlier than a previous projection suggested.
 We’re also on a path to exceed 2 degrees Celsius by the end of the century.

 In the 2015 Paris climate agreement, countries agreed to limit global warming to “well below” 2 degrees Celsius, and to try to keep it below 1.5 degrees.
 Despite the news we may exceed that level of warming, there is still a narrow window of opportunity to stay under 1.5 degrees.
-“The bottom line is that unless there are immediate, rapid and large scale reductions in greenhouse gas emissions, limiting warming to 1.5 degrees C, or 2.7 degrees Fahrenheit, will be beyond reach,” Ko Barrett, IPCC vice chair, said in a press conference on Sunday.
+“The bottom line is that unless there are immediate, rapid, and large-scale reductions in greenhouse gas emissions, limiting warming to 1.5 degrees C, or 2.7 degrees Fahrenheit, will be beyond reach,” Ko Barrett, IPCC vice chair, said in a press conference on Sunday.

 The new report examines five potential paths that the world could take now.
 In the lowest-emissions scenario that it considers, we would temporarily overshoot to 1.6 degrees of warming, but then go back down to 1.4 degrees.
 Carbon emissions will need to drop to zero for the temperature to stabilize, and some impacts will continue even after emissions fall; sea level rise will slowly continue for centuries, for example.
 But other impacts, including extreme heatwaves, can be reduced relatively quickly as the global temperature stabilizes.

 If greenhouse gas emissions grow unchecked, it could trigger catastrophic tipping points.
 The Atlantic Meridional Overturning Current (the system of ocean currents that includes the Gulf Stream) could potentially collapse, disrupting rain that farmers rely on to grow food in places like Africa and South America, making winters more extreme in Europe, and further destabilizing ice sheets and the Amazon rainforest.
-There’s also also a small chance that ice sheets could melt far faster than expected; under an extreme emissions scenario, sea levels could rise as much as seven feet by the end of the century, and 16 feet by 2150.
+There’s also also a small chance that ice sheets could melt far faster than expected; under an extreme emissions scenario, sea levels could rise as much as 7 feet by the end of the century, and 16 feet by 2150.
 “Fortunately, we have good reason to think that we can head off these outcomes if we limit warming to well below two degrees,” Bob Kopp, director of the Rutgers Institute of Earth, Ocean & Atmospheric Sciences and one of the report coauthors, said in a press conference.
-“It should take many centuries for sea level rise to exceed two meters or seven feet, which would be a far more manageable situation.”
+“It should take many centuries for sea level rise to exceed 2 meters or 7 feet, which would be a far more manageable situation.”

 To succeed in avoiding the worst impacts of climate change, we need to act now.
 For businesses, that means that distant and vague goals to hit “net zero” emissions by 2050 aren’t enough.
 Net zero is a “really positive and ambitious goal,” says Simon Fischweicher, head of corporations and supply chains at the nonprofit CDP, which helps companies disclose their environmental impact (he was not involved in the report).
 “But without having an intermediate science-based target that looks to halve emissions by 2030, and follows that 1.5 degree trajectory from today through 2050, we’ll run out of time.”

 Governments also need to set policies to cut emissions faster.
 The new IPCC report is timed to help guide countries as they make new commitments at a UN climate summit this fall.
 But “policymakers shouldn’t need a report like this to tell them that it’s time to act,” says Dahl.
 “We see that in every devastating wildfire, in every hurricane that was made stronger by climate change.
-And so while this could and should serve as a wakeup call to policymakers, if this is the wake up call, it’s only because they’ve been hitting the snooze button for so long.”
+And so while this could, and should, serve as a wakeup call to policymakers, if this is the wake up call, it’s only because they’ve been hitting the snooze button for so long.”